mathspp/mathspp/pages/02.blog/01.pydonts/the-power-of-reduce/item.en.md

  - learn about a neat use-case for `reduce`;

 <!--v-->
- > You can now get your copy of the ebook “Pydon'ts – Write beautiful Python code” [on Gumroad][gumroad-pydonts]
+ > You can now get your free copy of the ebook “Pydon'ts – Write beautiful Python code” [on Gumroad][gumroad-pydonts]
  > to help support the series of “Pydon't” articles 💪.
 <!--^-->